Stop Me from Falling: Critical reception

 "Stop Me from Falling" received favorable reviews from music critics.
 Anna Gaca of Spin regarded the song as "a playful, effortless-feeling extension of the radiant country-pop Minogue introduced on lead single 'Dancing'".
 Lake Schatz of Consequence of Sound deemed the song "a fun and contagious country pop cut that'll have you slapping your knee", describing it as "Miley Cyrus going country (again), except Down Under".
 Writing for Idolator, Mike Wass opined that the song is "every bit as cute and catchy as 'Dancing'", complimenting Minogue's ability to "stay true to the country-pop format".
 Sarah Murphy of Exclaim! called it "a twangy, country-pop tune" that motivates people to dance.
 Robin Murray of Clash noticed the song's "Southern twang amid Kylie's effervescent delivery".
-Official Chart Company's Jack White also noted the song of being "in-keeping with the country styling of Dancing".
+Official Charts Company's Jack White also noted the song of being "in-keeping with the country styling of Dancing".
 Daniel Megarry from Gay Times thought that while it lingered with Kylie's similar sound on "Dancing", it "still retained the catchiness and charm that we love from her."

 Upon its release on Golden, Tim Sendra from AllMusic chose it as a standout track, and praised Minogue's ability to pull of both contemporary pop and country music.
 Similarly, a second editor at Exclaim! magazine, Ian Gormely, believed it was another great opener to the album and set the record's overall tone.
 However, Ben Cardaw from Pitchfork felt that Minogue was trying too hard with the country sound, and noted that her vocals and the instrumentation were flaws.
 Similarly, NME writer Larry Bartleet said that the song was close to a pastiche of the genre, noting its instrumentation as an example.